 Disability transportation services allow for students and staff with documented short term or long-term disabilities to have access to door-to-door transportation between their dorm and other buildings on campus as needed.
 The exact method of transportation varies between colleges- my college uses golf carts driven by student employees.

 Each college calls their disability transportation services by a slightly different name, though these services are typically provided through Disability Services and/or the parking and transportation department.
 Some search terms you can use to find the service for your specific college include the name of the college and one of the following terms:

 - Handicap transportation

 - Physical access

 - How I Use My Phone For Orientation and Mobility

-Each college has slightly different requirements for who can use disability transportation services, but almost all colleges allow students and faculty who meet the following criteria and that have supporting documentation:
+Each college has slightly different requirements for those who can use disability transportation services, but most programs allow students and faculty who meet the following criteria and have supporting documentation: